martinshugo02/xadrez-de-bruxo/README.md

 ###3.
 How do I get involved?

 (Somethings are uncompleted yet, but very soon it will be finished.)

-You could read the paper at: https://goo.gl/E7yTSV
+You could read the paper about this project at: https://goo.gl/E7yTSV

-And check the all the documentation in the documentation folder here et at this link on Google Drive: #todo If you need help or more information about the project, I will be happy for talking about this, just send me an email (italogsfernandes@gmail.com).
+And check the all the documentation in the documentation folder here et at this link on Google Drive: https://goo.gl/2S0JCH

+If you need help or more information about the project, I will be happy for talking about this, just send me an email (italogsfernandes@gmail.com).

 ###4.
 How to set up the dev environment?